-The premiums you pay for this type of car insurance (whether as part of a standard policy or as an optional extra) will vary.
-This is because premiums are calculated using several factors that are usually unique to you, so they will likely differ to that of your family, friends and other road users.
+The premiums you pay for this type of car insurance will vary – whether as part of a standard policy or an optional extra.
+Premiums are calculated using several factors unique to you, so they will likely differ to that of your family, friends and other road users.

-While you can’t claim your car insurance premiums back, they can be taken into consideration when you claim on the costs involved with rideshare driving.
-You can claim on:2
+While you can’t claim back car insurance premiums, they can be taken into consideration when claiming expenses involved with rideshare service.1

 It may not; not all insurance providers will cover ridesharing, which is why you must notify yours if you begin driving for a rideshare company.
 This is essential for three reasons:

-In any car insurance policy, depending on your individual circumstances it might be a good idea to look into cover for damage you may cause to another person’s vehicle or property, as well as personal liability cover for any injuries or deaths you may cause (covered by CTP/ Green Slip insurance).
+In any car insurance policy, it might be a good idea to look into cover for damage you may cause to another person’s vehicle or property and whether any damage to your own vehicle is also covered.

-That being said, many rideshare services require you to have a vehicle that was manufactured in at least the last decade, which means you probably paid a decent price for it.
-If you’d prefer to be fully covered for the cost of repairs or replacement for your car and those of the third party’s, then comprehensive cover could be a better option for you.
+Keep in mind that many rideshare services require you to have a vehicle that was manufactured in at least the last decade, which means you probably paid a decent price for it.
+If you’d prefer to be fully covered for the cost of repairs or replacement for your car and those of the other party’s, comprehensive cover could be a better option for you.

 It’s not an ideal scenario, but it’s one you need to be prepared for.
 If you’re involved in an accident while driving for your rideshare service, the first thing you always need to do (even when not rideshare driving) is call for emergency services if they’re needed.

 Make sure you gather the contact details of other drivers and any witnesses at the scene.
 You’ll then need to notify your car insurance provider to provide them with this information and make a claim (if needed).
-You also need to contact your ridesharing service to tell them about the accident.
+You also need to contact your authorised representative at your ridesharing service to inform them about the accident.